Last Updated on June 19, 2023 by Matt

 For the base coat, you need only a very thin layer of wax; you can use the corner of the bar of wax to fill any pressure dings properly.
 For the top coat, repeat the process with the appropriate wax type.

 The Cross-Hatch Method

-Placing the thin side of the bar of wax on the deck of the surfboard and pressing it lightly, trace several long, diagonal lines across the chosen application area, trying to keep roughly one centimetre between them.
-This is cross-hatch pattern is for the base coat.
+Placing the thin side of the bar of wax on the deck of the surfboard and pressing it lightly, trace several long, diagonal lines across the chosen application area, trying to keep roughly one centimeter between them.
+This cross-hatch pattern is for the base coat.

 For the top coat, take the appropriate type of wax and use the same lightly-pressured, circular motions as described above.
 Don’t forget to keep moving your hand after each circle.
 And you can again use the edges of the bar of wax to fill pressure dings.

 Waxing a surfboard is not rocket science, but a good level of attention, patience, and thought can go a long way.
 The guidelines we’ve provided above are based on the “traditional” method for applying and removing surf wax.

 However, we encourage you to try as many different types of wax and waxing techniques as possible.
 Once you find a surf wax brand and a waxing method that works, stick to it (see what I did there).